 - If your problem has been current for a long period, isn’t changing, and it is not really causing you many problems, the doctor may suggest no treatment and just ask you to come back if your condition begins to get worse.

 - If your issue has been existing for a long time and it is causing you sexual issues (such as erectile dysfunction, trouble with penetration, or pain during intercourse for either partner), they might refer you to a urologist.
 You might need surgical treatment to correct the deformity.

 - If the problem has recently developed, especially if the lump is continuing to develop or is painful, the doctor might consider offering drug treatment themselves or even send you to a urologist, genitourinary physician, or other expert with regard to advice.

 Although Peyronie’s disease isn’t that uncommon, men don’t often ask about it so some GPs might be not familiar with treatments.
-It’s reasonable to ask for recommendation or to send your self to some GUM clinic, if you’re unsatisfied with the explanation as well as advice you’ve received.
+It’s reasonable to ask for recommendations or to send yourself to some GUM clinic, if you’re unsatisfied with the explanation as well as advice you’ve received.

 There’s nothing that you can do to avoid the development of Peyronie’s disease once it has shown up.
 However, to avoid penile trauma might prevent it.
 Men who’re injected into the penis to treat erection dysfunction might reduce their risk of developing Peyronie’s disease by very careful injection technique and by varying the site of injections.
 This guidance is usually given when sufferers are first taught to use injections.